kaistomics/cnnGWAS/README.md

 ```

 #### Cloning the repository:
 * When environment setting is complete, clone or download the repository.
-Through the following steps, epigenetic DB will be downloaded and training will take place.
+Through the following steps, feature DB will be downloaded and training will take place.
 Input text file (GWAS summary statistics) is required.

-## Epigenetic feature DB preparation
+## Feature DB preparation

-* Required files can be downloaded by executing the following commands:
+* Required data can be downloaded by executing the following commands:

 ```
 cd DB